Early stopping and polynomial smoothing in regression with reproducing kernels: Conclusion

 \section{Conclusion}

-In this paper, we describe spectral filter estimators (gradient descent, kernel ridge regression) for the non-parametric regression function estimation in RKHS.
+In this paper, we describe spectral filter estimators (e.g., gradient descent, kernel ridge regression) for the non-parametric regression function estimation in RKHS.
 Two new data-driven early stopping rules $\tau$ (\ref{tau}) and $\tau_{\alpha}$ (\ref{t_alpha}) for these iterative algorithms are designed.
 In more detail, we show that for the infinite-rank reproducing kernels, $\tau$ has a high variance due to the variability of the empirical risk around its expectation, and we proposed a way to reduce this variability by means of smoothing the empirical $L_2(\mathbb{P}_n)$-norm (and, as a consequence, the empirical risk) by the eigenvalues of the normalized kernel matrix.
-We demonstrate in Corollaries \ref{finite_rank_corollary} and \ref{pdk_corollary} that our stopping rules $\tau$ and $\tau_{\alpha}$ yield minimax-optimal rates, in particular, for finite-rank kernel classes and Sobolev spaces.
-It is worth to mention that computing our stopping rules (for a general reproducing kernel) requires \textit{only} the estimation of the variance $\sigma^2$ and computing $(\widehat{\mu}_1, \ldots, \widehat{\mu}_r)$.
-Theoretical results are confirmed empirically: $\tau$ and $\tau_{\alpha}$ with the smoothing parameter $\alpha = \frac{1}{\beta + 1}$, where $\beta$ is the polynomial decay rate of the eigenvalues of the normalized Gram matrix, perform favorably in comparison with stopping rules based on hold-out data and 4-fold cross-validation.
+We demonstrate in Corollaries \ref{finite_rank_corollary} and \ref{pdk_corollary} that our stopping times $\tau$ and $\tau_{\alpha}$ yield minimax-optimal rates, in particular, for finite-rank kernel classes and Sobolev spaces.
+It is worth emphasizing that computing the stopping times requires \textit{only} the estimation of the variance $\sigma^2$ and computing $(\widehat{\mu}_1, \ldots, \widehat{\mu}_n)$.
+Theoretical results are confirmed empirically: $\tau$ and $\tau_{\alpha}$ with the smoothing parameter $\alpha = (\beta + 1)^{-1}$, where $\beta$ is the polynomial decay rate of the eigenvalues of the normalized Gram matrix, perform favorably in comparison with stopping rules based on hold-out data and 4-fold cross-validation.

 There are various open questions that could be tackled after our results.
 A deficiency of our strategy is that the construction of $\tau$ and $\tau_{\alpha}$ is based on the assumption that the regression function belongs to a known RKHS, which restricts (mildly) the smoothness of the regression function.
 We would like to understand how our results extend to other loss functions besides the squared loss (for example, in the classification framework), as it was done in \cite{wei2017early}.
-Another research direction could be to use early stopping with fast approximation techniques for kernels \cite{2015arXiv151005684A, rudi2015less} to avoid calculation of all eigenvalues of the normalized Gram matrix that can be prohibited for large-scale problems.
+Another research direction could be to use early stopping with fast approximation techniques for kernels \cite{rudi2015less} to avoid calculation of all eigenvalues of the normalized Gram matrix that can be prohibited for large-scale problems.